hippiehunter/dblbook/src/chapter_2/comments.md

 ; hello, world
 ```

-In DBL, the idiomatic comment style starts a comment with one or two semicolons, and the
+The idiomatic comment style starts a comment with one or two semicolons, and the
 comment continues until the end of the line.
 For comments that extend beyond a
 single line, you’ll need to include `;` on each line, like this: